The Intake

 Appropriate usage of E11.65 for billing

 E11.65 should be used for billing when clinical assessment confirms that a patient with Type 2 diabetes is experiencing high blood sugar levels.
 E11.65 may also be assigned in cases where the provider has documented the diabetes to be either "out of control" or "poorly controlled."
-For physician billing, the only requirements to code are that the physician notes diabetes type 2 and hyperglycemia in the assessment portion of the note.
+For physician billing, the only requirements to code are that the physician notes Type 2 diabetes and hyperglycemia in the assessment portion of the note.

 Instructional guidelines for physicians/providers coding E11.65